 These terms and conditions set out what is required when you use our online services.

 The online enrolment checking and updating service is provided to allow you to enrol to check your own enrolment details for the sole purpose of checking if they are correct, and updating them if they are not.

 Use of this service for any other purpose, particularly if it is unrelated to registration as an elector, is prohibited.

-If you have registered with your Registrar of Electors to update your enrolment details electronically access to this service is governed by the RealMe login service that is provided by the Department of Internal Affairs (DIA).
+If you have registered with your Registrar of Electors to update your enrolment details electronically, or wish to enrol using your verified RealMe® account, access to this service is governed by RealMe®, a service provided by the Department of Internal Affairs (DIA).

 Prohibited access and use